McLaren 720S: Interior

-The interior is designed to be a blend of modern and race-inspired elements.
+The interior is designed to be a blend of modern and race-inspired elements as well.
 Alcantara and Weir leather upholstery along with carbon fibre trim is standard.
 A Bowers and Wilkins audio system and fixed carbon fibre racing seats are included as an option.
 The main focus of the interior is the driver and this is reflected by the new digital display behind the steering wheel which retracts to a thin screen to reveal vital information to the driver when the car is in track mode.
 The touch screen on the center console is angled towards the driver, and vital controls are designed to be in the driver's easy reach.
 The car comes with three driving modes: track, sport, and comfort with the first focusing on an enhanced track driving experience.

 Performance

 According to McLaren the 720S can accelerate to 60 mph in 2.9 seconds, to 124 mph in 7.8 seconds, can achieve a maximum speed of 212 mi/h, and has a 1/4 mi time of 10.3 seconds.
+A stock 720S completed the 1/4 mi in 9.9 seconds, 0-60 mph in 2.5 seconds, and 0-124 mph in 7.1 seconds.
 The 720S also comes with Variable Drift Mode, which manipulates the stability control to help drift the car.

 Efficiency

-McLaren claims class-leading efficiency for the new 720S, with CO2 emissions of 249 g/km and combined fuel economy of 26.4 mpgimp—both of these figures represent an improvement of around 10% from the 650S.
+McLaren claims class-leading efficiency for the new 720S, with CO2 emissions of 249 g/km and combined fuel economy of 26.4 mpgimp—both of these figures represent an improvement of around 10% from the previous 650S.

 Design

-The McLaren 720S features twin-hinged butterfly doors and many design features from the McLaren F1.
+The 720S features twin-hinged butterfly doors and many design features from the McLaren F1.
 The headlights hide air vents that funnel incoming air to two small radiators in front of the wheels.
 The doors feature air channels that direct air to the engine.
 The rear of the car features thin LED taillights similar to those on the McLaren P1, and two round exhaust pipes.
 The design was inspired by the great white shark and features a teardrop-shaped cockpit.
 All of the exterior features result in an improvement of 50% more downforce than the 650S.
 The interior of the car includes a folding driver display and carbon fibre accents.

 Variants

-720S (2017–2022)
+720S (2017–2023)

-The vehicle was unveiled in 2017 Geneva International Motor Show.
+The vehicle was unveiled in the 2017 Geneva International Motor Show.

 The vehicle went on sale on 7 March 2017, with deliveries to customers starting in May 2017.

+The vehicle was replaced by the 750S in 2023.